Meeting on Maui

 World renowned as a meetings and incentive programs destination, Maui makes it easy to see to attendees’ whims and wants with aplomb.
 The “Best Island in the World” (as it’s consistently voted by the readers of top travel publications) is home to iconic experiences made unforgettable by a landscape that is nothing short of divine:

-• Explore the outdoors and take in breathtaking views during a daytime hike at Haleakalā National Park and ‘Iao Valley State Park
+• Explore the outdoors and take in breathtaking views during a daytime hike at Haleakalā National Park

 With a vibrant hospitality and entertainment scene, Maui offers visitors 14 golf courses, high-end eateries, tennis, watersports, stellar shopping centers, hiking, biking, horseback riding…the list goes on.
 Agriculture also plays a big role on Maui; farm-to-table dining has deep roots on the island, and Maui's chefs deliver on that heritage in supreme style.